Coronavirus spike protein: Function

 The spike protein is responsible for viral entry into the host cell, a required early step in viral replication.
 It is essential for replication.
 It performs this function in two steps, first binding to a receptor on the surface of the host cell through interactions with the S1 region, and then fusing the viral and cellular membranes through the action of the S2 region.
 The location of fusion varies depending on the specific coronavirus, with some able to enter at the plasma membrane and others entering from endosomes after endocytosis.

 Attachment

 The interaction of the receptor-binding domain in the S1 region with its target receptor on the cell surface initiates the process of viral entry.
 Different coronaviruses target different cell-surface receptors, sometimes using sugar molecules such as sialic acids, or forming protein-protein interactions with proteins exposed on the cell surface.
-Different coronaviruses vary widely in their target receptor.
+Different coronaviruses vary widely in their target receptor, although some such as SARS-CoV-1 and HCoV-NL63 use the same receptor despite having widely divergent spike proteins (21% amino acid identity, and only 14% in the RBD).
 The presence of a target receptor that S1 can bind is a determinant of host range and cell tropism.
+Human serum albumin binds to the S1 region, competing with ACE2 and therefore restricting viral entry into cells.